| | | What is mass media?

 like televisions, provide live news, but with one drawback, the action is audio and not

 visual.
 Probably the largest radio news network is NBC which broadcasts nationwide.
+What is the relationship between media and government?

 Around election time, the media is extremely important.
 It